 It’s no secret that curves are having a moment.
 Scroll through Instagram, binge a reality show, or just wander down the beach, and you’ll spot shapely silhouettes everywhere.
 If your own backside isn’t quite matching the vision board, you’ve probably run across two popular options: the Brazilian Butt Lift (BBL) and gluteal implants.
-Both promise a fuller derrière, but they go about it in completely different ways—and those differences matter.
+Both promise a fuller derrière, but they go about it in entirely different ways, and those differences matter.

 What’s The Difference?